grzegorzpapaj/graphql-dictionary-api/README.md

 }
 ```

-Alternatively, the user can delete polish words by ID.
+Alternatively, the user can delete Polish words by ID.

 ### Translations
-Adding a translation by the word field of Polish Word:
+Adding a translation by the word field of Polish word:
 ```
 mutation addTranslationByPolishwordWordMutation {
   addTranslation(